 ASIC architecture can range from a Gate Array , were predefined building blocks are selectively interconnected during layout process (lower development cost, higher unit price), to a full custom implementation where each transistor is optimized for a required function (higher development cost, lower unit price).
+Since an ASIC only includes the needed resources required to accomplish the design task, silicon area is optimized, making ASIC implementations the lowest cost solution in medium to high volume applications.
 Once the ASIC design is complete, the ASIC must then be manufactured in specialized fabrication facilities, which takes up to 12 weeks for engineering prototypes and 20 weeks for fully assembled and tested production ASIC.

 What is FPGA?

 FPGA is an acronym for Field Programmable Gate Array.
 Similar to ASIC Gate Array architecture, an FPGA consists of predefined hardware resources.
 Unlike an ASIC gate array, FPGA hardware resources can be programmed (connected or disconnected from each other) in the field with a simple programming device.
 Once a digital design is completed, the Field Programmable Gate Array can be immediately programmed and deployed.
 However, such incredible flexibility is not free, FPGA parts have a very high production unit price as compared to an ASIC unit price.
 FPGA technology is an excellent prototyping vehicle for digital logic and a perfect solution for low volume products.

 ASIC Vs. FPGA: Which One Should You Choose?